svenvc/s-http-client/README.md

 ### API Reference

-There is automatically generated [API Reference](API.html) documentation available for the `S-HTTP-CLIENT` package.
+There is automatically generated in documentation available for the `S-HTTP-CLIENT` package in `doc/API.html`

 ### Mailinglist